liamr/help-our-nhs-gatsby/content/infoPages/collaborate.md

 featuredImage: 'https://ucarecdn.com/12aa642f-2f34-4f3f-8fdc-79d8da689c91/'
 meta:
   description: >-
-    Help Our NHS wants to show the country’s appreciation of frontline NHS staff by providing them with sustenance & supplies while they work tirelessly on our behalf via a combination of fundraising and donations.
+    Help Our Frontline wants to show the country’s appreciation of frontline NHS staff by providing them with sustenance & supplies while they work tirelessly on our behalf via a combination of fundraising and donations.
   title: Collaborate